SamuelDavis/laradocker/README.md

 # Setting up HTTPS Certificates

-For local development, probably the easiest way to simulate HTTPS is using [mkcert](https://mkcert.dev/),"a simple tool for making locally-trusted development certificates.
+For local development, probably the easiest way to simulate HTTPS is using [mkcert](https://mkcert.dev/), "a simple tool for making locally-trusted development certificates.
 It requires no configuration."

 Don't forget to run `mkcert -i` to register mkcert's Certificate Authority so your machine considers the certificates valid.
 Then, to actually generate the certificates, simply execute...